 A separation ends if the spouses start living together again and their life together confirms their intention to live together permanently.
 The separation ends when the court issues an order granting the spouses’ joint application to end the separation and revoking its earlier separation order.

 On the resumption of their life together, the spouses property remains separate until they conclude a new marriage contract and choose a new matrimonial property regime.
-The end of legal separation produces legal effects for third parties only if the spouses conclude a new marriage contract and register it in accordance with the procedure set out in Article 3.103 of the Civil Code (Civilinis kodeksas).
+The end of legal separation produces legal effects for third parties only if the spouses conclude a new marriage contract and register it in accordance with the procedure set out in Article 3.103 of the Lithuanian Civil Code.